Barclays: 1980 to 2000

 Barclays Bank International expanded its business in 1980 to include commercial credit and took over American Credit Corporation, renaming it Barclays American Corporation.

 During 1985 Barclays Bank and Barclays Bank International merged, and as part of the corporate reorganisation the former Barclays Bank plc became a group holding company, renamed Barclays Group Plc, and UK retail banking was integrated under the former BBI, and renamed Barclays Bank PLC from Barclays Bank Limited.

 In response to the Big Bang on the London Stock Exchange, in 1986 Barclays bought UK stockbroker de Zoete & Bevan and jobbing firm Wedd Durlacher (formerly Wedd Jefferson).
 They were merged with Barclays Merchant Bank to form Barclays de Zoete Wedd (BZW).
 Also that year Barclays sold its South African business operating under the Barclays National Bank name after protests against Barclays' involvement in South Africa and its apartheid government.

 Barclays introduced the Connect card in June 1987, the first debit card in the United Kingdom.

 In 1988, Barclays sold Barclays Bank of California, which at that time was the 17th-largest bank in California measured by assets, to Wells Fargo for US$125 million in cash.

 Edgar Pearce, the "Mardi Gra Bomber", began a terror campaign against the bank and the supermarket chain Sainsbury's in 1994.

 Barclays bought Wells Fargo Nikko Investment Advisors (WFNIA) in 1996 and merged it with BZW Investment Management to form Barclays Global Investors.
 Bob Diamond took charge of the investment banking businesses that year.
+80% of Barclays's revenue came from UK retail and commercial banking at that time; Diamond's goal was to compete with US bulge-bracket investment banks, and the firm allowed him to do so despite Diamond's division losing hundreds of millions of pounds in the 1998 Russian financial crisis.